There are multiple positions available, with a wide range of shifts and schedules available.

 - Helps patients care for themselves by teaching use of cane or walker, special utensils to eat, special techniques and equipment for personal hygiene.

-Experience: 6 months to 1 year of experience required in the clinical area or specialty – preferably Long-Term Care/Skilled Nursing Facility.
+Experience: One-year of full-time experience in the clinical area or specialty preferably Long-Term Care/Skilled Nursing Facility.